 The primary areas supported are social needs; youth; education; environment; social enterprise; health care; culture and the arts; and projects that will benefit greater Bristol and its economic development.

-The next deadline for submitting an application is 5pm Wednesday, 19 September 2018.
+The next deadline for submitting an application is 5pm Wednesday, 5 December 2018 for consideration at the January meeting.

 Edmonds and Coles Scholarships